microsoft/vscode-docs/docs/languages/php.md

 ### Disable built-in PHP support

-To disable the built-in PHP smart completions in favor of suggestions from an installed PHP extension, uncheck **PHP > Suggest: Basic**, which sets `php.suggest.basic` to false in your `settings.json` file.
+To disable the built-in PHP smart completions in favor of suggestions from an installed PHP extension, uncheck **PHP > Suggest: Basic**, which sets `setting(php.suggest.basic)` to false in your `settings.json` file.

 ## Debugging